(h) Rubble Row Rock Climbing

 : ... : (h) Rubble Row

 Hard crimping and an early crux right off the ground.
 The climbing remains sustained up to the first roof and the second crux.
 The most technical part of the climb is working up to and clipping the permenant chain draw, and involves a insecure finger lock.
 Then two more bolts of sustained climbing to the anchors.
 Probably the best and hardest 13a's at the quarry....[more]
-Browse More Classics in CA
+Browse More Classics in California

 Agina Sedler belaying on Rubble Row.